 How to Create a Configuration

-- On the overview screen, click Create Configuration in the top right corner.
+- On the overview screen, click the Create Configuration button in the top right corner.

 - In step 1 of the wizard, you must select the HelloID Agent Pool that will be responsible for this directory configuration.
 If you only have one agent pool, it will be selected by default.
 If you have multiple, you are free to choose the most appropriate pool for the job.

-Select a pool and click Next to continue.
+Select a pool and click the Next button to continue.

 - Select the desired services that you wish this directory configuration to handle.